Paulwesomee/Process-Mining/README.md

  - The introduction of process mining</br>
  - Some review about data analysis including Decision trees, Associate rule learning, clustering, etc. </br>
 3. Finish the introduction of this repository about process mining</br>

+##Week ② 5.16-5.19
+1. Still following the course Process Mining to get a grasp of how we can perform process mining operations.</br>
+2. Thesis reading- Behavioural service substitution</br>
+2.1 Trying to understand the goal of service substitution </br>
+2.2 Understand the new concept brought up - BPEL, Petri Net and Open Net